pchunduri6/rag-demystified/blog.md

 - **Context** - The context to use to perform the task (e.g. top-K most similar data chunks)
 - **Question** - The question to answer

-Now, let's verify this principle by examining the inner workings of the Sub-question Query Engine.
+Now, we illustrate this principle by examining the inner workings of the Sub-question Query Engine.

 The Sub-question Query Engine has to perform three tasks:
-1. **Sub-query generation** - Given a complex question, break it down into a set of sub-questions, while identifying the appropriate data source and retrieval method for each sub-question.
+1. **Sub-question generation** - Given a complex question, break it down into a set of sub-questions, while identifying the appropriate data source and retrieval function for each sub-question.
-2. **Vector/Summary Retrieval** - For each sub-query, use the chosen retrieval method over the corresponding data source to retrieve the relevant information.
+2. **Vector/Summary Retrieval** - For each sub-question, use the chosen retrieval function over the corresponding data source to retrieve the relevant information.
-3. **Response Aggregation** - Aggregate the responses from the sub-queries into a final response.
+3. **Response Aggregation** - Aggregate the responses from the sub-questions into a final response.

 Let's examine each task in detail.

-### Sub-query Generation
+### Task 1: Sub-question Generation

-Our goal is to break down a complex question into a set of sub-questions, while identifying the appropriate data source and retrieval method for each sub-question.
-For example, the question *"Which city has the highest population?"* is broken down into five sub-questions, one for each city, of the form *"What is the population of {city}?".* The data source for each sub-question has to be the corresponding city's wiki, and the retrieval method has to be vector retrieval.
+Our goal is to break down a complex question into a set of sub-questions, while identifying the appropriate data source and retrieval function for each sub-question.
+For example, the question *"Which city has the highest population?"* is broken down into five sub-questions, one for each city, of the form *"What is the population of {city}?".* The data source for each sub-question has to be the corresponding city's wiki, and the retrieval function has to be vector retrieval.

 At first glance, this seems like a daunting task.
 Specifically, we need to answer the following questions:
-1. **How do we know which sub-queries to generate?**
+1. **How do we know which sub-questions to generate?**
-2. **How do we know which data source to use for each sub-query?**
+2. **How do we know which data source to use for each sub-question?**
-3. **How do we know which retrieval method to use for each sub-query?**
+3. **How do we know which retrieval function to use for each sub-question?**

 Remarkably, the answer to all three questions is the same - a single LLM call!
 The entire sub-question query engine is powered by a single LLM call with a carefully crafted prompt template.
 Let's call this template the **Sub-question Prompt Template**.